AsYetUntitled/Framework/Altis_Life.Altis/SpyGlass/README.md

 allowedVariables[] = { { "reb_1_4", "OBJECT" }, { "ggs_shop", "OBJECT" },{ "reb_helicopter_1", "OBJECT" }};

-If Aram 3 has updated, it may be possable they have included new files into the game.
+If ARMA 3 has updated, it may be possable they have included new files into the game.
 If this is the case, Launch Arma 3 and goto the editor, (you do not need to load your mission) Press escape and put into init: http://hastebin.com/povasuvizo.coffee